 - 4.115 Taken together, the evidence suggests an ongoing lack of engagement by many home loans customers.
 These customers are not getting the best deal that would be available to them if they shopped around.
-Our preliminary findings suggest that there are distinct opportunities to improve consumer outcomes. - 4.116 Stakeholders said that mortgage advisors can help consumers navigate the market and promote competition between banks, including by facilitating 'shopping around'. - 4.117 Mortgage advisors can help borrowers navigate the market, because they have up to date information about the home loan deals available through each lender (including discretionary discounts that are not publicly available). - 4.118 However, ultimately these decisions are made by lenders on a case-by-case basis, and the exact terms of lending can only be provided by considering a borrower's home loan application.
-Therefore, in most cases consumers (or advisors on their behalf) will still need to go through the process of applying for a home loan with a lender to determine the actual home loan price.
+Our preliminary findings suggest that there are distinct opportunities to improve consumer outcomes. - 4.116 Stakeholders said that mortgage advisors can help consumers navigate the market and promote competition between banks, including by facilitating 'shopping around'.328 - 4.117 Mortgage advisors can help borrowers navigate the market, because they have up to date information about the home loan deals available through each lender (including discretionary discounts that are not publicly available).